mcallisterliza/drama-kids/README.md

 * At the bottom of the page there is another call to action button which is the same as the button on the home page and has the same responsiveness.

-* The footer is also identical the footer on the home page with the same responsiveness.
+* The footer is also identical to the footer on the home page with the same responsiveness.

   <img width="410" alt="gallery" src="https://github.com/mcallisterliza/drama-kids/assets/145555751/0af3fb2b-aa3e-45c0-af1b-b2a61ccb9c57">